-- (i) the political and military cohesion of the USSR and the East European countries, as represented by the Warsaw Pact and by the bilateral agreements binding each of those countries to the Soviet Union, would be enhanced by the transformation of what is still the heterogeneous grouping in COMECON into a more fully integrated economic bloc, the different components of which would gravitate round a main "development axis" formed by the USSR; - (ii) if a move of this kind were to take shape during the period of the Five-Year Plan 1976-1980, COMECON would tend to become a privileged instrument of negotiation, acting on behalf of its member countries but primarily under Soviet guidance; this development would make it more difficult for several East European countries to build up their bilateral and economic trade relations with countries of the non-Communist world and to negotiate with the E.C. as such.
+(i) the political and military cohesion of the USSR and the East European countries, as represented by the Warsaw Pact and by the bilateral agreements binding each of those countries to the Soviet Union, would be enhanced by the transformation of what is still the heterogeneous grouping in COMECON into a more fully integrated economic bloc, the different components of which would gravitate round a main "development axis" formed by the USSR;

+(ii) if a move of this kind were to take shape during the period of the Five-Year Plan 1976-1980, COMECON would tend to become a privileged instrument of negotiation, acting on behalf of its member countries but primarily under Soviet guidance; this development would make it more difficult for several East European countries to build up their bilateral and economic trade relations with countries of the non-Communist world and to negotiate with the EC as such.

-To attenuate the problems as described above which the East European countries are encountering as a result of their weakened economic position within COMECON and to give them more room for manoeuvre, the individual members of the Alliance have a number of options such as trade accords, agreements on industrial co-operation, export credits (within the limits laid down by the creditworthiness of the various beneficiaries) and the promotion of joint enterprises in the East.
-In this context commitments made towards third countries in the framework of agreements or international treaties (GATT, Treaty of Rome, etc.) limit the implementation of these options.
+To attenuate the problems as described above which the East European countries are encountering as a result of their weakened economic position within COMECON and to give them more room for manoeuvre, the members of the Alliance both individually and, in the case of those belonging to the EC, collectively have a number of options such as trade accords, agreements on industrial co-operation, export credits (within the limits laid down by the credit worthiness of the various beneficiaries) and the promotion of joint enterprises in the East.
+In this context commitments made towards third countries in the framework of agreements or international treaties (GATT, etc.) limit the implementation of these options.
+An umbrella accord between the EC and COMECON countries might make it easier for the East European countries to sign supplementary agreements with the European Commission.